MI X

 News #

-and another two papers are accepted to ISBI and T-IP.
+and another two papers are accepted to ISBI 2024 (Oral) and T-IP.
 Congrats to all the co-authors!
 Oct 2023: Two papers (1 Oral 1 Poster) are accepted to WACV 2024, congrats to all the co-authors!
 Sep 2023: Grateful to be awarded the Royal Society Short Industry Fellowship!
 Aug 2023: One paper is accepted to IJCV.
 Congrats to all the co-authors!
 Jul 2023: Four papers are accepted to ICCV 2023.
 Congrats to all the co-authors (esp. the MSc students Hao and Chenyuan)!
 Apr 2023: Grateful to receive the International Exchanges Grant from The Royal Society!
 Apr 2023: Two papers are accepted to CVPR 2023 Workshops (Foundation Model and Sight and Sound) about self-supervised multi-modal (video-text-audio) representation learning Mar 2023: Two papers are accepted to ICLR 2023 workshops (TML4H and Neural Fields) about medical video quality assessment and neural representations in low-level vision.
 Congrats to Jong (PhD) and Wentian (MSc)!
 Oct 2022: Very glad to receive the Best Paper Award at the ECCV 2022 Workshop on Medical Computer Vision!
 Congrats to the PULSENet Team!
 Sep 2022: One paper is accepted to NeurIPS 2022 about continual learning Aug 2022: One paper is accepted to ECCV 2022 Workshop (ECCV-MCV) about anatomy-aware contrastive medical representation learning Feb 2022: Birthday of the MIx group @ the University of Birmingham

 Collections